data-liberation-project/aphis-inspection-reports/README.md

 For every inspection we've been able to identify through the [APHIS inspections portal](https://efile.aphis.usda.gov/PublicSearchTool/s/inspection-reports), we've collected:

 - __Inspection metadata__ from the portal, such as the inspection date, licensee, and violation counts.
+- Additional __data parsed from the PDF__, such as the type of inspection, the list of citations, each report's full text, and the list of inspected species.
 - The __inspection report PDF__ linked from the portal.
-- Additional __data parsed from the PDF__, such as the type of inspection and the list of inspected species

 The file [METHODOLOGY.md](METHODOLOGY.md) describes the process of scraping, parsing, uploading, and merging the inspection reports.